Natural Sciences, Division of

-To meet the first purpose, the six departments in the division offer rigorous programs in biology, chemistry, geosciences, physics, mathematics, and computer science and computer engineering.
+To meet the first purpose, the six departments in the division offer rigorous programs in biology, chemistry, geosciences, physics, mathematics, and computer science.
 Inquiry-based learning is emphasized in laboratories, research courses, and capstone projects.
 The division-wide undergraduate research program supports one-on-one investigations with faculty in which students are immersed in all aspects of actually “doing” science.

 To meet the second purpose, both major and non-major courses address the basic philosophy and methodologies of science.
 This encourages an awareness of the limitations of science as well as an appreciation for its benefits.
 Courses also attempt to place science and technology in its larger socio-cultural context, the connecting developments in one discipline with those in another and with influences outside the sciences.